 |60 Acres to Joel Sawyer for $35||George Ferebee, James Davis||0 Acres|

 Nancy (Ann) Bass‘ emerged from anonymity in the 1820 Federal Census with a household of nine including one female over 45 (born before 1785), three females 26-44 (born between 1776-1794), two females 14-25 (born between 1775-1806), one female under 14 (born after 1806), and two males under 14 (born after 1806).
-Her household still included her four daughters (and perhaps some grandchildren) but it appears her only son, Thomas, moved out.
+Her household still included her four daughters (and perhaps some grandchildren) but it appears her only son, Thomas, lived elsewhere.
 Some of Nancy’s direct neighbors were Joseph Jones, Samuel Sawyer, William Foster, and Hollowell Old (many of the same people referenced in William Bass’ deeds).

 Thomas Bass‘ household of five included one male over 45 (born before 1785), one female 26-44 (born between 1776-1794), one male 14-25 (born between 1775-1806), and two females 14-25 (born between 1775-1806).
 Based on order in the census and the names of neighbors it appears that Thomas’ household was close to Nancy’s.
 Some of his direct neighbors were Pool Smith, Gray Barry, Thomas Linton, and William Williams.

 It was clear from the 1830 Federal Census that the Bass children had begun families.
 At first glance it may seem confusing to see so many unmarried women with children.
 Why were there no men in the households?
 Fanney, Lovey, Nancey, and Salley were all over 30 years old, had children, and there were no male heads of household among them.
-The explanation for this pattern reveals an important dynamic in the community—many of these women had relationships with slaves.
+The explanation for this pattern reveals an important dynamic in the community—many of these women had relationships with enslaved men.

 Bass Children Locations in the 1830 Federal Census